GreaterGoodest/blog.dev.repo/content/post/tunnel_p1.md

     <img alt="Roll Your Own" src="/images/rollurown.PNG" height=300 />
 </div>

 Well those solutions are boring, and we're not skids so we want to understand how this kind of stuff works under the hood.
-Knowing how to implement these types of features also allows you to add them into all sorts of useful tools, as well as understanding how adversaries might be using them in their capabilities.
+Knowing how to implement these types of features also allows you to add them into all sorts of useful tools.
 In addition, having unique tools can often reduce the chances of your methodologies/tools already being signaturized.
+It's also import to understand how adversaries might be using them in their capabilities.

 This tutorial will walk you through how to implement your own simple proxy and tunnelling capability.
 I've also put together a docker-based environment involving multiple containers to show you some typical use cases.